 - Innovative approaches to identify and apply context-specific interventions

 - An analysis of achievements and limitations to meeting women’s comprehensive needs during pregnancy

 - Coverage of MiP interventions in malaria-endemic African countries

 The Role of the MHTF

-During the June 2012 technical meeting “Malaria in Pregnancy: A Solvable Problem—Bringing the Maternal Health and Malaria Communities Together” held in Istanbul by the Maternal Health Task Force (MHTF), in collaboration with the Bill & Melinda Gates Foundation (BMGF), the Liverpool School of Tropical Medicine (LSTM), the London School of Hygiene and Tropical Medicine (LSHTM) and PATH, several challenges and opportunities to improve MiP outcomes were identified.
+In June 2012, the MHTF, in collaboration with the Bill & Melinda Gates Foundation, the Liverpool School of Tropical Medicine, the London School of Hygiene and Tropical Medicine and PATH, hosted a technical meeting to discuss several challenges and opportunities to improve MiP outcomes.